-Risks Related to Our Strategy and Operations
+Risk Related to Our Strategy and Operations

-- We operate in a highly competitive industry, and failure to compete or respond to customer requirements could negatively affect our business and our results of operations. - Increases in our labor costs to attract, train and retain employees may have a material adverse effect on us. - We depend on our ability to attract and retain qualified employees and temporary workers. - Economic recessions and other factors that reduce consumer spending, both in North America and Europe, could have a material adverse impact on our business. - Our past acquisitions, as well as any acquisitions that we may complete in the future, may be unsuccessful or result in other risks or developments that adversely affect our financial condition and results. - We may not successfully manage our growth. - · Our overseas operations are subject to various operational and financial risks that could adversely affect our business. - We are exposed to currency exchange rate fluctuations because a significant proportion of our assets, liabilities and earnings are denominated in foreign currencies. - Our ability to successfully manage the costs and operational difficulties of adding new customers and negatively affect our financial condition and operations. - The contractual terms between us and our customers could expose us to penalties and costs in the event we do not meet the contractually prescribed performance levels. - Our operations are subject to seasonal fluctuations, and our inability to manage these fluctuations could negatively affect our business and our results of operations. - The COVID-19 pandemic could have a material adverse effect on our business operations, results of operations, cash flows and financial position.
+- We operate in a highly competitive industry and failure to compete or respond to customer requirements could negatively affect our business and our results of operations. - Increases in our costs to attract, train and retain employees needed to operate our business may have a material adverse effect on us. - Our past acquisitions, as well as any acquisitions that we may complete in the future, may be unsuccessful or result in other risks or developments that adversely affect our financial condition and results. - We may not successfully manage our growth. - Our overseas operations are subject to various operational and financial risks that could adversely affect our business. - We are exposed to currency exchange rate fluctuations because a significant proportion of our assets, liabilities and earnings are denominated in foreign currencies. - Our ability to successfully manage the costs and operational difficulties of adding new customers and negatively affect our financial condition and operations. - The contractual terms between us and our customers could expose us to penalties and costs in the event we do not meet the contractually prescribed performance levels. - Our operations are subject to seasonal fluctuations, and our inability to manage these fluctuations could negatively affect our business and our results of operations. - The COVID-19 pandemic could have a material adverse effect on our business operations, results of operations, cash flows and financial position.

-Risks Related to Our Use of Technology
+Risk Related to Our Use of Technology

-- Our business will be seriously harmed if we fail to develop, implement, maintain, upgrade, enhance, protect and integrate our information technology systems, including those systems of any businesses that we acquire. - A failure of our information technology infrastructure or a breach of our information systems, networks or processes may materially adversely affect our business. - Issues related to the intellectual property rights on which our business depends, whether related to our failure to enforce our own rights or infringement claims brought by others, could have a material adverse effect on our business, financial condition and results of operations.
+- Our business will be seriously harmed if we fail to develop, implement, maintain, upgrade, enhance, protect and integrate our information technology systems, including those systems of any businesses that we acquire. - A failure of our information technology infrastructure or a breach of our information security systems, networks or processes may materially adversely affect our business. - Issues related to the intellectual property rights on which our business depends, whether related to our failure to enforce our own rights or infringement claims brought by others, could have a material adverse effect on our business, financial condition and results of operations.

-Risks Related to Third-Party Relationships
+Risk Related to Third Party Relationships

 - Our business may be materially adversely affected by labor disputes or organizing efforts. - Our business uses a large number of temporary workers in our operations.
-Any failure to properly manage our temporary workers could have a material adverse impact on our revenues, earnings, financial position and outlook.
+Any failure to properly manage our temporary workers could have a material adverse impact on our revenues, earnings, financial position and outlook. - We depend on our ability to attract and retain qualified temporary workers.

-Risks Related to Litigation and Regulations
+Risk Related to Litigation and Regulation

-- From time to time, we are involved in lawsuits and are subject to various claims that could result in significant expenditures and impact our operations. - We are subject to risks associated with defined benefit plans for our current and former employees, which could have a material adverse effect on our earnings and financial position. - · Changes in income tax regulations for U.S. and multinational companies may increase our tax liability. - We are subject to regulation, which could negatively impact our business. - Proposed or pending legislative or regulatory changes, or future legislative or regulatory changes, at the federal, state or local level could decrease demand for our services, increase our costs, including our labor costs, and negatively affect our business and our results of operations.
+- From time to time, we are involved in lawsuits and are subject to various claims that could result in significant expenditures and impact our operations. - We are subject to risks associated with defined benefit plans for our current and former employees, which could have a material adverse effect on our earnings and financial position. - · Changes in income tax regulations for U.S. and multinational companies may increase our tax liability. - We are subject to other types of regulation, which could negatively impact our business.